Grant Submission Deadline: February 29, 2024 11:59PM

 Additional guidance regarding format can be found in the Guidelines for Authors in Journal of the Pennsylvania Academy of Science.

-Submission via the website is required and should clearly list the area to which the grant most closely applies: Biochemistry, Chemistry, Cell Biology, Ecology, Environmental Science, Genetics, Geology, Microbiology or other.
+Submission via the website is required and should clearly list the area to which the grant most closely applies Biochemistry, Chemistry, Cell Biology, Ecology, Environmental Science, Genetics, Geology, Microbiology or other.
 The PAS Research Grant Committee will evaluate all proposal reviews, and the proposals will be ranked for preference for funding.
 Only those proposals judged worthy of funding will receive funding to the extent funding is available.
-Unsuccessful proposals may be reconsidered after revision in accordance with suggestions by the PAS Research Grant Committee and proposal referees.

 Grants must be uploaded through the website submission form as a PDF or Word document through the PAS Grant Submission Form link below.
 PDF documents may be preferred to ensure that any formatting in your proposal is preserved as submitted for the peer reviewers.
 The new submission form has places to indicate the most recent IACUC and IRB approval dates if applicable.
 Additionally, an abstract of the proposal should also be included.